hackhub-education/web-tweet-react/deployment.md

 2. Any modification to nginx's file, remember to restart / reload nginx for settings to load

+3. Because of react's routing, refreshing page will give you 404 when in other path.
+    - if using instance add this into your `try_files $uri $uri/ /index.html;` in your `server block`
+    - if using s3 set error as `index.html`

 ## <a name="extra"></a>Extra
 1. Few commands to remember which would help